Written by Christine Zimmermann, Atlas Consultant and Retired Director of Curriculum and Instruction, NJ

 During my first years as the Director of Curriculum and Instruction for a New Jersey public suburban PreK-12 district of six schools and approximately 3000 students and 300 staff members, my eyes would routinely pop open at about 2 a.m.
 My first thought?
 “QSAC.”

 It’s no wonder my subconscious was working overtime.
-In NJ curriculum director circles, the term “QSAC” often conjures up the same kind of negative emotions the name “Voldemort” does for characters in the Harry Potter series.
+In NJ curriculum director circles, the term “QSAC” often conjures up the same kind of negative emotions like the name “Voldemort” does for characters in the Harry Potter series.
 (For those not familiar with the villain Voldemort, he is also known by the moniker “He-Who-Must-Not-Be-Named.”)

 QSAC Monitoring Expectations